 5. Click + ADD on the Installed Integrations page.
 The Available Integrations and Apps page displays all the available applications along with the newly created application with the version.

-Note: You can even search for the application using the search option available.
-Also yu can use the All Categories option to search.
+6. Search for the application using the search option available.
+Alternatively, use the All Categories option to search.

-8. Make a note of Tenant ID, Token and Webhook URL.
+Make a note of Tenant ID, Token and Webhook URL.

 These details are used while creating an HTTP Request template during Stackdriver configuration.